GreenInfo-Network/nyc-crash-mapper-etl-script/fixtallies/README.md

 Check out the **crash_diffs.csv** file, which is the new injury counts for the crashes that need updating.
 Pick out a few which you have previously identified as anomalous, and see if the new numbers look better.

 Run `2-update_carto.py` to load the **crash_diffs.csv** content into CARTO, updating the given records.

+This process can take quite some time: throttled to about 1 query per second, and with the API timing out or otherwise failing now and then.

+### Doing It Again

+During the run of CARTO updates, some of them likely failed and went unnoticed.
+The CARTO API has a rate limit and can time out sometimes, so not every query ran correctly.

+So, run this whole thing again and this time you should get only a few diffs.

+And, because that run may have missed a few, do it again.

+After 3 runs or so, you'll have so few diffs that you can indeed watch them all and confirm that they all worked.